Your business strategy’s perfect. But what about your company culture? Make it game-changing.

-Invest in Your Tribe
+Invest in your tribe.

-One of the first steps towards cleaning up your culture is simply to invest in it.
+One of the first steps toward cleaning up your culture is simply to invest in it.
 But it’s not enough to throw money at the problem—you have to make it personal.
 “Specific to iostudio, some of our biggest culture catalysts are the events we throw.
 For example, the founding partners host our Christmas party at The Palm in downtown Nashville every year,” Heather says.
 Pretty much any place you work for will have some variation on a holiday party, but Heather knows that the secret to making the holiday spirit last year-round is care.
 “We could probably do the Christmas party anywhere, but we rent out The Palm.
-It's not some stuffy catered party in the office; it’s an event people look forward to all year.”
+It’s not some stuffy catered party in the office; it’s an event people look forward to all year.”

 It’s also more than just an excuse to get out of the office.
 There are traditional toasts made every year.
-Our video team builds an annual highlight reel.
+Our Video team builds an annual highlight reel.
 Stories are told.
 Long-timers are celebrated.
 Gifts are given.
-We sing, and we dance.
-Each of these events builds a shared experience around ritual, imparting powerful emotional connection points and providing each attendee with a team member marker—if you’re there then you are one of us.
+We sing and we dance.
+Each of these events builds a shared experience around ritual, imparting powerful emotional connection points and providing each attendee with a team member marker—if you’re there, then you are one of us.
 That’s an incredible motivator year-round.

 Plus, the team that plays together stays together.
-Heather says, “It's fun!
-You get to see your co-workers outside the normal element, and it helps you bond.”
+Heather says, “It’s fun!
+You get to see your coworkers outside the normal element, and it helps you bond.”

 Takeaway: Work hard, play hard.
 Successful social events don’t have to cost a fortune, but building ritual, sharing experiences (and interacting on a personal level outside of the office) will build a stronger tribe.

 In the few short weeks I’ve been at iostudio, I’ve noticed something unmistakably familiar about the atmosphere.
-There’s a near-constant banter going on between co-workers, and conversations about hobbies and families sprout up at almost every desk.
+There’s a near-constant banter going on between coworkers, and conversations about hobbies and families sprout up at almost every desk.
 What I recognize is a genuine interest in the lives of others, outside of how they relate to the job, and it’s something the company as a whole encourages.

 “We also have an open house every year,” Heather says.
 “While the Christmas party focuses on camaraderie and celebrating what we’ve done in the previous year, the open house is a more family-centered event.”
 Trace amounts of Play-Doh can still be found in the office’s carpet, remnants of the craft table she set up for the children of iostudians at last year’s open house.
 “It can really be a wonderful time for our kids to bond—the whole event just makes the office feel like one big family.”